Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: Abstract

 \section{Abstract}

-Deep Neural Networks (DNNs) have been shown vulnerable to adversarial (Test-Time Evasion (TTE)) attacks which, by making small changes to the input, alter the DNN's decision.
-We propose an attack detector based on class-conditional Generative Adversarial Networks (GANs).
-We model the distribution of clean data conditioned on the predicted class label by an Auxiliary Classifier GAN (ACGAN).
-Given a test sample and its predicted class, three detection statistics are calculated using the ACGAN Generator and Discriminator.
-Experiments on image classification datasets under different TTE attack methods show that our method outperforms state-of-the-art detection methods.
-We also investigate the effectiveness of anomaly detection using different DNN layers (input features or internal-layer features) and demonstrate that anomalies are harder to detect using features closer to the DNN's output layer.
+Deep Neural Networks (DNNs) have been shown vulnerable to Test-Time Evasion attacks (TTEs, or adversarial examples), which, by making small changes to the input, alter the DNN's decision.
+We propose an unsupervised attack detector on DNN classifiers based on class-conditional Generative Adversarial Networks (GANs).
+We model the distribution of clean data conditioned on the predicted class label by an Auxiliary Classifier GAN (AC-GAN).
+Given a test sample and its predicted class, three detection statistics are calculated based on the AC-GAN Generator and Discriminator.
+Experiments on image classification datasets under various TTE attacks show that our method outperforms previous detection methods.
+We also investigate the effectiveness of anomaly detection using different DNN layers (input features or internal-layer features) and demonstrate, as one might expect, that anomalies are harder to detect using features closer to the DNN's output layer.